magepages/mpdocs/docs/automatic-related-products/index.md

 Display products that meet these following criterias

 ##### 2.2.1 Configure Conditions
 * This is where you select the conditions for pages.
-Only product pages which match the setup conditions the new rule will be displayed
+Only product pages which match the setup conditions, the new rule will be displayed
 * You can add, remove conditions by clicking on + or x
 * You can change the true/false of the condition by clicking the bold text